 In 1960, UEFA had a full-time staff of just three people.
 That figure has risen steadily through the years as the organisation has reacted to changing circumstances.
-Today, over 400 people of 38 different nationalities (as of February 2014) – administrators, secretaries, lawyers, IT and media specialists, coaches, translators – are employed at UEFA's administrative headquarters located in the town of Nyon, on the shores of Lake Geneva in western Switzerland.
+Today, 574 permanent and fixed-term staff of 37 different nationalities (as of June 2016) – administrators, secretaries, lawyers, IT and media specialists, coaches, translators – are employed at UEFA's administrative headquarters located in the town of Nyon, on the shores of Lake Geneva in western Switzerland.
 The body has resided in Nyon since 1995 after beginning its life in Paris, before moving to the Swiss federal capital Berne, where UEFA stayed for over three decades from 1960.

 Over the decades, UEFA has developed from a mainly administrative body into a dynamic sports organisation that is in tune with the vast requirements of modern-day football.
 UEFA is a sporting authority which does not have the powers of a government; it represents Europe's national football associations, and can only act in accordance with the wishes of these associations.

 When UEFA was founded, the body comprised 31 national associations.
 The number of member associations rose gradually until the beginning of the 1990s, when political developments in eastern Europe and the fragmentation of the USSR led to a rapid growth in the number of new nation states, each with its own football association.
 Consequently, there are now 55 associations under UEFA's wing.